mi3nts/fevSen/instructable.md

 cmake ..
 make && sudo make install
 ```
 Then move the libuvc.so file to the scr folder from the build folder.
 Then go back to the fevsev repo and run `python3 uvc-deviceinfr.py` after connecting the thermal module.
 This will provide the serial number for the thermal module.
+Change line 15/16 on uvctypes.py on the fevSen repo accordingly